1Malaysia Development Berhad scandal: Indonesia

+Kuwait

+In 2023, Jho Low was sentenced in absentia to 10 years in jail in Kuwait.

 Luxembourg

 State prosecutors in Luxembourg have also started money laundering investigations concerning 1MDB as it involved transfers of several hundred million dollars to an offshore company involving a bank account from Luxembourg.
 The bank in question is a private bank of the Edmond de Rothschild Group that manages money on behalf of wealthy clients.

+Saudi Arabia

+On 3 August 2015, the Malaysian Anti-Corruption Commission (MACC) declared that the RM 2.6 billion deposited into Prime Minister Najib Razak's personal account originated from donors, not 1MDB.
+Attorney General Mohamad Apandi Ali attributed the funds to Prince Turki bin Abdullah Al Saud.
+Prince Turki was one of the 11 princes detained in November 2017.
+It was reported in August 2023 that after a trial he was sentenced to 17 years in prison.

 Seychelles

-The Seychelles's Financial Intelligence Unit is helping an international investigation into the troubled state fund 1MDB, by providing detailed information relating to offshore entities registered in Seychelles that are related to the international investigation.
+In 2016, the Seychelles's Financial Intelligence Unit announced that it is helping an international investigation into the troubled state fund 1MDB, by providing detailed information relating to offshore entities registered in Seychelles that are related to the international investigation.

 1MDB has not contested, and appears unlikely to contest, any lawsuit which has arisen from the investigations of foreign investigating authorities.